-In order to address Section 508 compliance regarding session timeouts, KAAJEE displays an alert dialogue box warning the end-user logging in how much time remains before the session expires.
+To address Section 508 compliance regarding session timeouts, KAAJEE displays an alert dialogue box warning the end-user logging in how much time remains before the session expires.
 This warning is displayed 30 seconds prior to the expiration of the login user's session.
-In order to provide this warning, KAAJEE utilizes JavaScript.
-Therefore, KAAJEE distributes a login.js file, which is exported as part of the login\javascript\ folder.
+To provide this warning, KAAJEE utilizes JavaScript.
+Therefore, KAAJEE distributes a login.js file, which is exported as part of the login/javascript/ folder.

-6. Set Up KAAJEE Configuration File
+6. Set Up KAAJEE/SSOWAPConfiguration File

-KAAJEE relies on a configuration file (i.e., kaajeeConfig.xml file) to read in all administrator-configurable settings.
+KAAJEE relies on a configuration file (i.e., kaajeeConfig.xml file) to read in all administratorconfigurable settings.